Seeking balance, redirection, or meaningful connection?

 What is Relationship Counseling?

-Relationship counseling is a safe space for couples to discuss differences and explore needs while learning more effective communication skills.
+Relationship counseling is a safe space for two or more persons to discuss differences and explore needs while learning more effective communication skills.
 It generally takes place in pairs but can extended to complete familial units. is often sought when relationship distress is beginning to interfere with a couple's daily functioning.
 Counseling is designed to foster communication in a safe and neutral environment where all parties may freely express feelings and concerns as necessary.

 Themes of effective communication, forgiveness, trust, infidelity, and are often explored in relationship counseling.
 Sessions often challenge value systems and perceptions to promote understanding and compassion.